Ipe deck installation showing cost and value

 Annual MaintenanceOptional oilCleaningStain + seal yearly

 The 50-year total cost column tells the real story.
-A homeowner who installs pressure-treated pine will spend $32 to $80 per square foot over 50 years once you include 3–4 full replacements plus annual staining.
+A homeowner who installs pressure-treated pine will spend $40 to $100 per square foot over 50 years once you include 3–4 full replacements plus annual staining.
 Composite decking lands in a similar range after 1–2 replacements.
-An ipe deck — built once and never replaced — costs less in total than either alternative over the long term while delivering a dramatically superior aesthetic and daily experience throughout.
+An ipe deck — built once and never replaced — costs the same or less in total over the long term while delivering a dramatically superior aesthetic and daily experience throughout.

 For a deeper dive into the ipe-versus-composite debate, see our comprehensive Ipe vs Trex comparison guide.